bennage/test/widgets/readme.md

     _For building AVA widgets library_, please make sure you have access to the following repo - [AVA-Widgets](https://dev.azure.com/MediaWidgets/AVA%20Widgets)
     If not, please reach out to @Nofar Edan or @Ori Ziv to get access.

-    _For importing the library from a blob_, please make sure you have access to the following file:  https://salmon-mushroom-072389f0f.azurestaticapps.net/scripts.js
+    _For importing the library from a blob_, please use the following file:  https://salmon-mushroom-072389f0f.azurestaticapps.net/scripts.js

 2.	#### For consuming as NPM package from Azure private feed:
     Please make sure you have access to [AVA-Widgets](https://dev.azure.com/MediaWidgets/AVA%20Widgets/_packaging?_a=feed&feed=Media-AVA-Widgets) private feed.